The Project

 About You

-The Program Participants must demonstrate a willingness to engage their Australian community in promoting the work of the host organisation and their role.
+• A willingness to engage your Australian community in promoting the work of the host organisation and their role.

 How You Will Help